 2. Route finding skills

 Your scrambling ability is anchored on your route finding skills.
 Finding your way in the jungle is a piece of cake when you are equipped with excellent navigation skills.
-Most people rely on compasses, maps or GPS are not quite reliable.
+Most people rely on compasses, maps or hiking GPS are not quite reliable.
 However, you need to find the safest routes along ridges and cliff bands.

 3. Do not make irreversible moves